eduMFA/eduMFA/doc/configuration/tokenconfig/yubikey.rst

 the key.
 It is useful to use *HTTPS* for your validation requests, but this is another kind of protection.

-OTP validation can either use the privacyidea API ``/validate/check`` or the Yubikey validation protocol ``/ttype/yubikey`` or - if enabled in your web-server configuration - ``/wsapi/2.0/verify``.
+OTP validation can either use the eduMFA API ``/validate/check`` or the Yubikey validation protocol ``/ttype/yubikey`` or - if enabled in your web-server configuration - ``/wsapi/2.0/verify``.